BeamFi/beamapp/README.md

 ## Tech Stacks

 Frontend UI is a SPA (Singel Page Application) developed with NextJS, React and Chakra UI.
-Since the webapp is intended to run as static page deployed to IC assets canisters, only the client side features of NextJS is used.
+Since the webapp is intended to run as static page deployed to IC assets canisters, only the client-side features of NextJS are used.
-All server side features like dynamic routing or server side rendering will not work.
+All server-side features like dynamic routing or server-side rendering will not work.

-React Router is used for client side routing.
+React Router is used for client-side routing.
 See /pages/index.js and /ui/components/beam/screen

 ## Wiring of Canister ID to frontend